 - The necessary files will then be transferred to your SD card.

 - When this process has finished, safely remove the SD card and insert it into your Raspberry Pi.

-- Plug in your keyboard, mouse and monitor cables.
+- Plug in your keyboard, mouse, and monitor cables.

-- Now plug in the USB power cable to your Pi.
+- Now plug the USB power cable into your Pi.

 - Your Raspberry Pi will boot, and a window will appear with a list of different operating systems that you can install.
 We recommend that you use Raspbian – tick the box next to Raspbian and click on

 - When the install process has completed, the Raspberry Pi configuration menu (raspi-config) will load.
-Here you are able to set the time and date for your region and enable a Raspberry Pi camera board, or even create users.
+Here you are able to set the time and date for your region, enable a Raspberry Pi camera board, or even create users.
 You can exit this menu by using Tab on your keyboard to move to

 Logging in and accessing the graphical user interface